aobject/NYU-ML-Project/README.md

 The author of the project is [Justin Snider](https://github.com/aobject/).

 ## Introduction

 This project implements three extensions to machine learning strategies covered in the class.
 For each extension we demonstrate how the strategy can be implemented using the [scikit-learn](https://scikit-learn.org/stable/) and [PyTorch](https://pytorch.org/).
-Then, we will implement the strategy using only Numpy [NumPy](https://numpy.org/).
+Then, we will implement the strategy using only [NumPy](https://numpy.org/).

 ## Required Setup